mohak75/mohak75/README.md

 ---

 ### About Me
 I am currently an Information Security student with a research focus on cybersafety and online harm.
 I don't program as often as I would like to, but I have some interesting ideas I want to implement this year.
-I like to maintain a blog that doesnt get updated that often [My Blog](https://mohakblog.netlify.app/)
+I like to maintain a [blog](https://mohakblog.netlify.app/) that doesnt get updated that often.

 ---